-There are many components which contribute to the cost of your electricity bill; amongst them a tariff imposed by government on all electricity users called the Public Service Obligation (PSO).
+There are many components which contribute to the cost of your electricity bill; amongst them a tariff imposed by government on all electricity users called the Public Service Obligation (PSO) Levy.

-The PSO Levy makes up part of each domestic and small commercial customer electricity bill.
-It is collected at the same time as payment for the power which has been used, although displayed separately on the bill.
-The tariff is used to cover the additional costs associated with producing sustainable and renewable energy in Ireland.
+The PSO Levy makes up part of each domestic and small commercial customer electricity bill and is used to cover the additional costs associated with producing sustainable and renewable energy in Ireland.

-Sustainable and renewable energy sources such as certain thermal power stations, and wind farms are also supported by the tariff, both because power is comparatively pricier than that produced by traditional means and also because ecological considerations mean these energy sources are more desirable.
+Sustainable and renewable energy sources such as certain thermal power stations, and wind farms are also supported by the tariff, both because this kind of power is comparatively pricier than that produced by traditional means and also because ecological considerations mean these energy sources are more desirable.

-PSO Levy - the cost to energy consumers:
+PSO Levy - the cost to electricity consumers

 The tariff is set each year by the Department of Communications, Energy and Natural Resources.